Conduct in the Colby College Libraries

 Can I borrow a laptop?

 Yes.
-Faculty, staff, students, and partners of Colby College may borrow one (1) laptop and/or laptop charger at a time with their current Colby ID, if they record is not blocked.
+Faculty, staff, students, and partners of Colby College may borrow one (1) laptop and/or laptop charger at a time with their current Colby ID, if their record is not blocked.

 How long can I take out a laptop or laptop charger for?

-- Both laptops and laptop chargers can be borrowed, but may not be reserved in advance.
-If available, you may borrow them for four hours.
-There are no renewals and no overnight lending.
+- Both laptops and laptop chargers can be borrowed, but most may not be reserved in advance.
+If available, you may borrow them for 24 hours.
+Miller offers a limited number of laptops that can be borrowed for 24 hours and can be reserved through CBBcat.

 Where do I save my data?